Suske1956/Boodschappenlijst/Notes.md

 # Notes regarding shopping list
 Database = sqlite since goal is "learn to work wit sqlite"
-interface = cli since developing an interface is not a goal
+interface = cli developing an interface was not a goal in the first place.
+As I could not find anything simple, I created simple menu based on a more sophisticated cli menu using curses.
 ## Database operations
 Chosen for:  "try: except: finally:" for errors in sql commands are not
 easy to find. "except sqlite3.Error as error:" exports the error from